garnierclement/pfe/projects/manticore/README.md

 	$ rm zeromq-node-v0.10.28.tar.gz
 	$ rm -rf node-v0.10.28

-Alternatively, if you have already compiled it once (i.e. `make`) on a [Raspberry Pi], you can directly do the following
+Alternatively, if you have already compiled it once (i.e. `make`) on a [Raspberry Pi], *tar* the compiled files, upload it to a another Pi, *untar* and you can directly do the following

 	$ cd node-v0.10.28
 	$ ln -fs out/Release/node node
 	$ sudo /usr/bin/python tools/install.py install
-	$ node -v 				# must display v.0.10.28
+	$ node -v 				# must display v0.10.28
 	$ npm -v 				# must display v1.4.9

-Compile and install [ZeroMQ] v4.0.4 from source tarball (it also requires libtool, autoconf and automake, but they are provided by Rapsbian)
+Compile and install [ZeroMQ] v4.0.4 from source tarball (it also requires libtool, autoconf and automake, but they are provided by Raspbian)

 	$ sudo apt-get install uuid-dev
 	$ wget http://download.zeromq.org/zeromq-4.0.4.tar.gz